 Best Uses for Parsley

 Both curly leaf parsley and flat-leaf parsley varieties can be used in cooking.
 Some recipes call for a specific type, but they can ultimately be used interchangeably in most cases.
-Italian parsley (Neapolitanum) has flat leaves and looks a whole lot like cilantro but has a distinctly different flavor.
+Italian parsley (Petroselinum crispum var. neapolitanum) has flat leaves and looks a whole lot like cilantro but with a distinctly different flavor.
 Curly or common parsley grows quicker than flat-leaf varieties.
 It's often used as a decorative element in cooking, but it tastes great too.

 Besides the flavor it adds to food, parsley is packed with vitamins like vitamins A, C and B complex.
 It also contains minerals like iron and manganese.
 You can chew on parsley to freshen your breath.
 Be careful, though — if you're out in the wild without a toothbrush, you don't want to munch on Queen Anne's lace, which is a poisonous parsley lookalike.